spectrox/json-formatter/README.md

 The goals of this projects are simple:

 1. Pretty print valid JSON strings received from `kubectl` or any other tool.
-1. Skip non-valid JSON strings or strings which doesn't contain JSON at all.
+1. Print non-valid JSON strings or strings which doesn't contain JSON at all "as is".
-1. Join multi-line JSON messages which were split by `php-fpm` or any other tool adding limits for a line length.
+1. Join multi-line JSON messages which were split by `php-fpm` or any other tool adding limits for a line length and pretty print these too.

 ## Build